USS Boggs: Pre-World War II

 Boggs departed San Diego in March 1919 for a six-month cruise along the United States East Coast, in the North Atlantic, and in the Caribbean Sea.
 Upon her return she served with the Pacific Fleet until being placed out of commission on 29 June 1922.
 Redesignated a miscellaneous auxiliary (AG-19) on 5 September 1931, she was re-commissioned on 19 December 1931 and assigned to Mobile Target Division 1, Battle Force, for high-speed radio control tests, target towing, and minesweeping.
-Except for a cruise to the U.S. East Coast from January to October 1934, she served off the United States West Coast until 1940.
+Except for a cruise to the U.S. East Coast from January to October 1934, she served off the West Coast of the United States until 1940.
 She arrived at Pearl Harbor on 11 September 1940.
 Late in 1940, she was reclassified a high-speed minesweeper and received the new hull classification symbol DMS-3.

 World War II

 The Japanese attack on Pearl Harbor on 7 December 1941 found Boggs at sea, but she returned later in the day to sweep the approaches and anchorage.
 She remained at Pearl Harbor on minesweeping, patrol, and training duty until January 1943 when she made a run to Canton Island, Phoenix Islands, with supplies.
 She returned to Pearl Harbor on 2 March 1943, and for the next year served in the vicinity as a patrol vessel, minesweeper, and towboat.
-She served as a target towing vessel with the Operational Training Command out of San Diego (12 April 1944-March 1945).
+She served as a target towing vessel with the Operational Training Command out of San Diego (12 April 1944 – March 1945).

-Following overhaul at San Pedro, California, from March through June 1945, she was stripped of her sweeping gear and reclassified AG-19, 5 June 1945.
+Following overhaul at San Pedro, Los Angeles, from March through June 1945, she was stripped of her sweeping gear and reclassified AG-19, 5 June 1945.
 Fitted for high-speed target towing, Boggs arrived at Eniwetok, Marshall Islands, via Pearl Harbor, on 15 August 1945.
 She remained at Eniwetok until 6 October 1945 and then returned to the United States, arriving in early 1946.
 Boggs was decommissioned on 20 March 1946 and sold for scrap on 27 November 1946.